 "This story is one I've known for more than 35 years.
 I put off writing it exactly because it seemed too personal.
 Certain words, uncomfortably in tandem, perhaps are unspeakable, and maybe some things we just do not talk about.
 I must have accepted those axioms for a long time -- until my adhering to them came to feel like self-censorship.
 At that point, the problem framed itself as a question: "Is this story my story to tell?"
 I'm going to suppose that many readers will judge it is not.
 I wrote it well aware that I risked infringing on certain privacies, and that some -- at least some -- readers might be discomfited by the license I seemed to grant myself.

 "To gain a measure of equity, I included a close account of physical and verbal bullying that I had experienced as a boy in Brooklyn.
 It is essentially word-for-word, act-for-act.
-It was all bad enough, yet not nearly as grievous as what Sophie endured.
+It is all bad enough, both in the life and on the page, yet not nearly as grievous as what Sophie endured.
 It felt, in comparison, fairly pale, obviously minor; yet to fabricate something worse -- mistreatment that would "match" Sophie's trauma (although only the most intimate kind of violation might do that) -- seemed dishonest.
-It is exactly here that Unforgettable becomes less of a novel and something closer to memoir.
+It is only here that Unforgettable becomes less of a novel and something closer to memoir.

 --John Lauricella